gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Good morning," the lieutenant said to Erileine.

 "*Sra*."
-Watching the soldiers nearby salute, Erileine wondered if she was expected to do the same, and what her mother---never mind Gaeston---would say if she did.
+Watching the soldiers nearby salute, Erileine wondered if she was expected to do the same, and what her mother—never mind Gaeston—would say if she did.

 The lieutenant studied the people in the field.
 After a moment, Erileine realized he was counting them.
 "Pretty much everyone's